j19sch/context-of-agile/README.md

 ## Running locally
 - install Hugo: https://gohugo.io/getting-started/installing/
 - clone this repo recursively, because of the theme
-- run the site locally with `hugo -D serve`
+- run the site locally with `hugo server -D`